 Hi!
 We are Jessica and Tony Vanderveen, and we have become accidental real estate investors in Ontario, Canada.
 If you want to know more about real estate investing for beginners in Ontario, but don’t know where to begin, you’ve come to the right place.
-Find out how you too can create long term wealth, while maintaining your work life balance.
+Find out how you too can create long term wealth, while maintaining your work life balance, by reading about our real estate investing journey.

 1. Who are we?